Edwards School of Business: History

 The school was established in 1914 as the School of Accounting, leading to the degree of BSc.
 However, the first students were not admitted until 1917, due to the impact of World War I on enrollment.
 This was the first accounting degree in Canada, and the first university-level school of accounting in Canada.

 In 1936, the school was named the College of Accounting, and in 1943 it became the College of Commerce, coupled with a broader mission that would encompass the training of future business executives.

 In 2007, the school was named after Canadian entrepreneur N. Murray Edwards, an alumnus and long-time supporter of the school.

 Programs

 Undergraduate

 The school grants both undergraduate and graduate degrees.
 The undergraduate degree offered is the Bachelor of Commerce, or B. Comm.
 Students can specialize in one of six majors: accounting, finance, human resources, management, marketing, or supply chain management.
 Students choose their major in their 2nd semester of their 2nd year.
 If accepted into the major of their choice, they begin classes in their field of study at the beginning of their 3rd year.
 Additionally, undergraduate students may also participate in a co-operative education program during their 3rd or 4th year, consisting of an 8 month work placement.

 Graduate

-In addition to its undergraduate programs, Edwards offers a Master of Business Administration, as well as a Master of Science in finance, Master of Science in marketing, and a Master of Professional Accounting.
+In addition to its undergraduate programs, Edwards offers a Master of Business Administration, as well as a Master of Science in Management, and a Master of Professional Accounting.